simoniz0r/mpris-rpc/README.md

 # Usage

-**Dependencies**: curl (used for downloading EasyRP on first run), playerctl, some player that supports MPRIS (mpv currently not supported as it didn't work in my tests).
+**Dependencies**: curl (used for downloading EasyRP on first run), playerctl, some player that supports MPRIS.

 Just run `mpris-rpc`, and it will automatically update your Discord RPC status when a new song starts playing, the player status changes, or if the player changes.
 Run `mpris-rpc stop` to stop `mpris-rpc`.